asmaamirkhan/DeepLearningNotes/8-ObjectDetection/0-RegionBasedAlgorithms.md

 So, it depends on:
 1. We feed the **whole** image to the CNN
 2. The CNN generates a feature map
-3. We apply Region proposal network is applied on feature map
+3. We apply Region proposal network on feature map
 4. The RPN returns the object proposals along with their _objectness_ score
    - Problem of selective search is solved 🎉
 5. Then, we resize the regions into a fixed size (using ROI pooling layer)